Eric-Ward475/Minty-Pi-Revival/MATERIALS.md

 DS Lite buttons and silicone pads (Any color or manufacturer will work, they just need to be DS Lite)

+Charging Circuit (USB C, but you CAN use a identical micro usb version)

+Sound Card (You need to make some modifications to this one, it is also the exact one used in the original MintyPi v2.)

 **I have more, they are just on another computer.
 I will make those changes to this as soon as I can.**